jonnycundall/comms-platform/src/main/tut/docs/channels.md

 When a comm [template](templates.html) is published, the channels the comm is available over are specified.

+A template obviously must have at least one channel, which can be either SMS or email.

 ## Customer Communication Preferences

 Within My OVO customers set which channels they wish to receive comms over, they are able to do this for Service and Marketing comms separately.